Is Your Tea Bag Made with Plastic?

 Whether you like to pretend you are British all the time, or just have a cold, chances are you are making that cup of tea with a conveniently packaged tea bag.
 While tea bags are great (and basically everywhere) there's something you should know about that innocent tea bag.
 Many of them use plastic to keep them sealed shut.
 Nope, not just on the wrapper the tea bag actually comes in, but the bag itself.
 The idea of a plastic soaking in boiling hot water just does not sound cozy to us.
 But thankfully, there are some easy changes you can make if you feel the same way we do.

 Now, this isn't true of all brands of tea bags.
-Many popular brands in the UK (like PG Tips and Yorkshire) are working on eliminating the plastic and should have plastic completely out of their tea bags in 2019.
+Many popular brands in the UK (like PG Tips and Yorkshire) are working on eliminating the plastic and should have plastic completely out of their tea bags soon.
 This can't come soon enough, since a recent study showed that one plastic tea bag can shed one billion microplastic particles into your drink (1).
 But while some brands are making a change, not all companies are as transparent.

 One type of tea bag to be cautious about are the ones that look like silky pyramids.
 While they may seem fancy (and often come with a higher price tag), that material is often nylon, which is also a form of plastic.
 So, if you are worried about the plastic in your tea bags, it's worth doing some investigating or considering making a change.